sniku/Pawel.README/README.md

 ## Your growth

- - Untimately, everyone is responsible for their own growth.
+ - Ultimately, everyone is responsible for their own growth.
 You have to actively ask for more responsibilities to grow.
- - I'll do my best to proctively push you forward in the direction of your choosing.
+ - I'll do my best to proactively push you forward in the direction of your choosing.
  - People grow when they get challenges.
 It can be uncomfortable.
 Talk to me if you are not challenged enough or too much.
  - Want more/different responsibilities?
 Talk to me.